 Visiting South Luangwa

-The park is reputed to have the highest concentration of leopard in Africa.
-Pods of up to 300 hippos are possible to view in the dry season as the river shrinks and they are confined to areas of deep pools.
-The park’s elephant population is very healthy and it is the best place in Africa to see Puku.
-Large herds of buffalo move between the river and their grazing grounds and are often followed by lion.
-Zebra, waterbuck, impala, baboons and warthogs share the open plains with kudu and giraffe.View South Luangwa Map
+The park is reputed to have the highest concentration of leopards in Africa.
+Pods of up to 100 hippos are possible to view in the dry season as the river shrinks and they are confined to areas of deep pools.
+The park’s elephant population is very healthy and it is the best place in Africa to see puku.
+Large herds of buffalos move between the river and their grazing grounds and they are followed by lions.
+Zebras, waterbucks, impalas, baboons and warthogs share the open plains with kudus and giraffes.

-World famous walking safaris are a favourite activity in South Luangwa and operate during the dry season, and morning and night drives in open topped safari vehicles are conducted by some of the best safari guides in Africa.
+World famous walking safaris are a favourite activity in South Luangwa and operate only during the dry season of June through October.
+Morning and night drives in open-sided safari vehicles are conducted throughout the year by some of the best safari guides in Africa.

-In 1866 David Livingstone crossed the Luangwa Valley and noted that “I will make this land better known to men that it may become one of their haunts.
+In 1866, David Livingstone crossed the Luangwa Valley and noted that “I will make this land better known to men that it may become one of their haunts.
 It is impossible to describe its luxuriance.”
-Today, the Luangwa Valley is one of the premier game-viewing destinations in Africa, but in many ways it has managed to avoid being commercialised.
+Today, the Luangwa Valley is one of the premier game-viewing destinations in Africa, and in many ways it has managed to avoid being commercialised.

-South Luangwa National Park has its roots in a discovery in 1904 when scientists declared the thonricroft’s giraffe a subspecies only to be found in the Luangwa Valley.
-The Luangwa Game Park was declared on the eastern bank of the river and in 1938 three game-reseves were defined as North Luangwa Game Reserve, Lukusuzi Gane Reserve and South Luangwa Game Reserve.
+South Luangwa National Park has its roots in a discovery in 1904 when scientists declared the Thornicroft’s Giraffe a subspecies only to be found in the Luangwa Valley.
+The Luangwa Game Park was declared on the eastern bank of the river and in 1938 three game-reserves were defined as North Luangwa Game Reserve, Lukusuzi Game Reserve and South Luangwa Game Reserve.

 In 1939, a soon to become well known gentleman called Norman Carr became a ranger in Luangwa.
-Over the years to come he was to have a huge impact on conservation in Zambia and it he who established the first public camp in Zambia, and developed walking safaris which involved visitors in the real bush experience away from the noise of vehicles.
+Over the years to come he was to have a huge impact on conservation in Zambia.
+He established the first public camp in Zambia and developed walking safaris which put visitors into a real bush experience away from the noise of vehicles.
 These walking safaris put Luangwa firmly on the map in terms of tourism and they remain popular to this day.